nik786/kube-learn/k8s-docker.md

 ```

-# Get the list of nodes in JSON format and store it in a file at /opt/outputs/nodes-z3444kd9.json
+## Get the list of nodes in JSON format and store it in a file at /opt/outputs/nodes-z3444kd9.json

+kubectl get nodes -o jsonpath='{.items[*].status.addresses[?(@.type=="InternalIP")].address}' > /root/CKA/node_ips

-# Create a service messaging-service to expose the messaging application within the cluster on port 6379
+## Create a service messaging-service to expose the messaging application within the cluster on port 6379
+kubectl expose po messaging --port=6379 --name=messaging-service

-# Create a deployment named hr-web-app using the image kodekloud/webapp-color with 2 replicas.
+## Create a deployment named hr-web-app using the image kodekloud/webapp-color with 2 replicas.
+kubectl expose po messaging --port=6379 --name=messaging-service

 # Create a static pod named static-busybox on the controlplane node that uses the busybox image and the command sleep 1000
+kubectl run po static-busybox --image=busybox --command sleep 1000

-# Expose the hr-web-app created in the previous task as a service named hr-web-app-service, accessible on port 30082 on the nodes of the cluster.
+## Expose the hr-web-app created in the previous task as a service named hr-web-app-service, accessible on port 30082 on the nodes of the cluster.

-The web application listens on port 8080
+kubectl expose deployment hr-web-app --type=NodePort --port=8080 --targetPort=30080 --name=hr-web-app-service

 # Use JSON PATH query to retrieve the osImages of all the nodes and store it in a file /opt/outputs/nodes_os_x43kj56.txt.

+kubectl get nodes -o=jsonpath='{.items[*].status.nodeInfo.osImage}'